 The best way to handle shadows taking over a picture is to use moveable lights.
 As discussed above, on-camera lighting isn’t ideal for controlling shadows.
 So, it’s important to have moveable lights to prevent shadows from controlling your shot.

-Having more than one light sourceOpens in a new tab. can minimize or even eliminate shadows altogether.
+Having more than one light source can minimize or even eliminate shadows altogether.
 How you set up those lights also makes a huge difference in shadows.
 There’s little room for shadows with enough light covering the product from different angles.
 Sometimes shadows can help your shot, but often with product photography, those shadows get in the way.

 Another way to reduce shadows in product photography is to reduce the intensity of the light sources.
 Intense lights located near the product create dark, distracting shadows.
 So, remember that brighter doesn’t always mean better, even when it comes to product photography.